-The SQL If Else statement is one of the most useful decision-making query.
-SQL If statement will test the condition first, and depending upon the result, it will execute the statements.
+The SQL If Else statement is one of the most useful decision-making queries.
+The If statement will test the condition first, and depending upon the result, it will execute the statements.

 SQL If Else Statement Syntax

-The syntax of the If Else in SQL Server is
+The syntax of the If Else statement in SQL Server is

 IF (Test condition or Expression) BEGIN -- The condition is TRUE then these will be executed True statements; END ELSE BEGIN -- The condition is FALSE then these will be executed False statements; END

-This Sql Server if else statement accepts any test condition as the argument.
+This SQL if else statement accepts any test condition as the argument.
 When the test condition or expression in the above structure is true, then True statements will execute.
-When the condition is false, then False statements will run.
+When the condition is false, then the False code will run.

-Let us see the flow chart of the SQL Server If Else statement for better understanding.
+Let us see the flow chart of the SQL Server If Else statement for a better understanding.

-In this SQL Server if else statement example, we are going to place four different Print lines.
-When the expression evaluated to true, we will display two different messages.
-And the expression result is false, we will print another two messages.
+In this example, we are going to place four different Print lines.
+We will display two different messages when the expression is considered true.
+If the expression result is false, we will print another two messages.

 --Declaring Number and Total Variables DECLARE @Marks INT = 72 ; IF @marks > = 50 BEGIN PRINT ' Congratulations '; PRINT ' You pass the Examination '; END ELSE BEGIN PRINT ' You Failed '; PRINT ' Better Luck Next Time '; END

 OUTPUT 2: Here, we changed the marks variable to 42, and the expression evaluated to FALSE.
-That’s why messages inside the Else block displayed as Message output
+That’s why messages inside the Else block are displayed as Message output.